wp-plugins/academic-bloggers-toolkit/readme.txt

 == Description ==

-#Academic Blogger's Toolkit
-An **open source** Wordpress plugin providing an all-in-one solution for effective academic blogging.
+Academic Blogger's toolkit is an **open source** Wordpress plugin providing an all-in-one solution for effective academic blogging.

 ##Features